Common Fall Allergies and How to Manage Your Exposure2 minute read

 Use a Humidifier

 With cooler temperatures and the use of your heater, the air in your home can become dry and irritating.
-Remember to keep your home’s humidity level between 30-60%, with the help of a humidifier if necessary.
+Remember to keep your home’s humidity level between 40-60%, with the help of a whole-house humidifier, if necessary.
 A humidifier adds water vapor to the air to improve your Indoor Air Quality and prevent symptoms such as dry skin, nosebleeds, sinus problems, and dry eyes.

-If you’re still looking for a way to rid your home of pollutants, contact one of our air quality professionals to perform a thorough test so you can enjoy your cozy fall days inside.
+If you’re still looking for a way to rid your home of fall allergies’ common culprits, contact a local Healthy Air Professionals to perform a thorough test so you can enjoy your cozy fall days inside.